-The new logo, and Granada's long-running TV franchise, meant the brand name was iconic to many people.
+The distinctive branding, and their long-running TV franchise, meant the Granada name was iconic to many people.
 Despite this, and despite all the investment, it was troubled.
-Granada's motorway and A-road services required more investment to remain competitive.
+Granada's motorway and A-road service areas required more investment to remain competitive.
 Investors feared their hotels may not be sustainable.
 Meanwhile, the media business was heavily burdened by its involvement in the failing ONdigital project.
 On the motorways, Granada sought to extract as much profit as it could, with Little Chef being treated as a cash cow.

 Granada had already hinted that things would change.
 They announced in early 2000 that their 'red G' identity was "under review", and likely to be removed in the following two years, although they added that the name wasn't going to be changing.
 With not many options for new service areas, Granada wanted to focus on attracting commuters to their existing sites instead.

 The wider Granada group had different plans, and on 27 July 2000 the company merged with the Compass Group.
 The plan was to completely separate its media and hospitality arms, which formally happened in February 2001 with the Compass brand taking responsibility for all of Granada's hospitality interests under subsidiaries including 'Compass Roadside'.
 The merged 'Granada Compass' could have just sold its media business, but would have faced a significant capital gains tax bill if it had.
 Granada Roadside ended for financial reasons.